-\emph{Robot Pushing ($d = 14$).} In this work, we adapt one of the three versions of the robot pushing problem designed by \textcite{wang2017max}, where two robots work to push two objects to their specified targets.
-The problem's complexity is captured through 14 control parameters, including each robot's initial placement and motion settings.
-The objective minimizes the sum of the distances from the final position of each object to its respective target.
 In our cost-aware experiments, we test both known-cost and unknown-cost variants.
-The known-cost variant is the maximum of the two robots' operational duration and the unknown-cost variants variant is the sum of their traversal distances representing the total energy use, similar to the cost function used for energy-aware robot pushing benchmark of \textcite{astudillo2021multi}, but with one modification: we use the distance traversed by the robot arms instead of the distance the objects being moved.
-To understand the effect of this difference, we include the results for both the unknown-cost and known-cost versions in \Cref{fig:robot_pushing_cost_aware}.
+The known-cost variant is the maximum of the two robots' operational duration representing the evaluation time, and the unknown-cost variant is the sum of their traversal distances representing the total energy use, similar to the cost function used for energy-aware robot pushing benchmark of \textcite{astudillo2021multi}, but with one modification: we use the distance traversed by the robot arms instead of the distance the objects are moved.
+To understand the effect of this difference, we include the results for both the unknown-cost and known-cost versions in \Cref{apdx:robot_pushing_cost_aware}.